Dynamical System of Scalar Field from 2-Dimension to 3-D and its Cosmological Implication: Acknowledgement

 \section{Acknowledgement}

-This work is partly supported by National Nature Science Foundation of China under Grant No. 11333001, Shanghai Research Grant No. 13JC1404400 and Shanghai Normal University Research Program under Grant No. SK201309.
+We owes the great improvement of this paper to the anonymous referees.
+This work is partly supported by Chinese National Nature Science Foundation under Grant No.11333001, No.11433003, 973 Program No.2014CB845704 and Shanghai Science Foundations 13JC1404400.
+This work is also supported by Shanghai Normal University.